July 4, 2024 easy tips to save a dying orchid

 7. Pruning Dead or Dying Blooms

-Regular pruning helps the plant conserve energy and encourages new growth.
-Removing spent blooms allows the plant to focus its resources on healthy growth.
+Regular pruning helps the plant to conserve energy and at the same time encourages new growth.
+When you remove the dying or dead blooms it lets the plant send the resources and energy it would have spent on those to focus on new, healthy growth.

 Pruning Tips: